Dr Alan Greene, BCL, LL.M, PhD (UCD), PGCAP

 I joined Durham Law School in 2013 where I teach on The Individual and the State (judicial review), Advanced Issues in Public Law, and The Legal System of England and Wales.

-I am very interested in hearing from potential postgraduate research students on topics such as emergency powers, counter-terrorism, constitutionalism and human rights.
+I am very interested in hearing from potential postgraduate research students on topics such as emergency powers, counter-terrorism, constitutionalism and human rights, and constituent power.

 I am currently on research leave for the 2016-2017 academic year.